-Components of this report will be assured by RSM, an independent professional services firm, and an updated version of this report will be published in mid-February 2025.
+Components of this report have been limited assured by RSM, an independent professional services firm, and this updated version of this report replaces the unassured report issued on 24 December 2024.
 Data for the report was compiled by relevant areas of the business for inclusion within the report.
 This report was reviewed and approved by our Executive Team and the Board of Directors.
 For transparency, RSM has supported WSG in two additional workstreams-1) external assurance of WSG's sustainability-linked loan (SLL) Sustainability Performance Targets (SPT) for the past two years and 2) Support with the vendor selection process for WSG's carbon accounting database.